LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/from-facing-all-atrocities.md

 choosing your rightfulness,

-makes you worthy of your own,
+makes you worthy of your own

+trustworthyness,

+and at the end

-and that is all that matters.
+that is all that matters.